-Primary Care Clinic CE9235 Primary Care Clinic 4 Weeks year of medical training.
-This course is designed to give stud ad of patients in an ambulatory and OSU Eastgate during their 3rd ents the opportunity to provide setting.
-The Primary Care Clinic Pediatrics CE9155 Pediatrics 4 Weeks The Pediatric rotation is designed to give students a primary care clinical experience in ambulatory pediatric settings.
-Each Pediatric rotation assignment is four weeks in length.
-Psychiatry CE9185 Psychiatry 4 Weeks igned to familiarize the studen sychiatry rotation assignment i t with the diagnosis and treatment of s four weeks in length.
-Osteopathic Manipulati ve Medicine (OMM) 4 Weeks The Osteopathic Manipulative Medicine (OMM) clerkship is designed to provide students with an opportunity to experience OMM in the clinical setting.
-Students will perform Osteopathic Manipulative Treatment under the supervision of a licensed osteopathic physician.
-The rotation is four weeks in length.
-Students spend one week in the hospital setting and three weeks in the ambulatory clinic.
-Surgery CE9195 Surgery 4 Weeks

-The goal for the clerkship is to prepare the student to work effectively, as a primary care provider, within a multidisciplinary medical team caring for the surgical patient.
-The curricula will emphasize the importance of evaluation of potential surgical patients, the appropriate referral to a surgical specialist, and effective communication with both the patient and the specialist.
+Primary Care Clinic

+CE9235 Primary Care Clinic 4 Weeks

+All students rotate through the OSU-COM Health Care Center and OSU Eastgate during their 3rd year of medical training.
+This course is designed to give students the opportunity to provide continuity of care to a case-load of patients in an ambulatory setting.
+The Primary Care Clinic experience is for ır weeks in length.

+Pediatrics CE9155 Pediatrics 4 Weeks s designed to give students a p n Pediatric rotation assignment orimary care clinical experience in ambulatory t is four weeks in length.
+Psychiatry CE9185 Psychiatry 4 Weeks • is designed to familiarize the stach Psychiatry rotation assign student with the diagnosis and treatment of ment is four weeks in length.
+Osteopathic Manip CE9165 ulative Medicine (OMM) OMM 4 Weeks opportunity to experient Treatment under the su nce OMM in the clinical setting upervision of a licensed osteop ship is designed to provide students with an g.
+Students will perform Osteopathic Manipula pathic physician.
+The rotation is four weeks in ng and three weeks in the ambulatory clinic.
+Surgery CE9195 Surgery 4 Weeks within a multidisciplina importance of evaluation ry medical team caring for the work effectively, as a primary care provider, surgical patient.
+The curricula will emphasize s, the appropriate referral to a surgical speciand the specialist.
+Internal Medicine Medicine I 4 Weeks

+4 Weeks

-Internal Medicine
+Medicine II